tanoctavius/Lexicon/README.md

 Project Description:
 A typing test that calculates wpm and cpm that accounts for word difficulty.
 All texts are web-scraped and adjusted for consistent difficulty.
 Code is organised using Object-Orientated Programming within a Model-View-Controller Framework.
 The project was completed under 2 weeks.
+Overall aesthetic + function of the project was inspired by monkeytype.com

 To run the project, download all relevant files (including CMU Graphics - main module framework).
 Run main.py